haskellfoundation/error-message-index/message-index/messages/GHC-04584/matchingdots/index.md

 title: Using .. in pattern
 ---

-When pattern matching, Expressions are not allowed as patterns to be matched against.
+When pattern matching, expressions are not allowed as patterns to be matched against.
 Instead, consider matching on a list, and using a conditional.

 # Error Message